 Financial Subsidy Scheme for Offshore Service-Learning Projects

 Service-Learning Requirement is mandatory for all full-time undergraduate students in PolyU.
 In current practice, almost all credit-bearing service-learning (SL) subjects with offshore projects require participating students to pay certain amount as trip fee to cover part of the travelling cost.
-Hence, the University has set up this scheme under the administration of the Office of Service-Learning.
+Hence, the University has set up this scheme under the administration of the Service-Learning and Leadership Office.
 Students enrolled on SL subjects with an offshore project and having demonstrable financial difficulties in paying the trip fee may apply for financial subsidies.

 All full-time UGC-funded undergraduate students who are: